AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/assets-api.md

 ## `Delete Asset (bulk)`

-Delete all assets matching specified `Id`s.
-This API is used for deleting multiple assets in a given API call.
-Note that a maximum of 1000 assets can be deleted in a single call.
+Delete all assets with the specified Ids.
+Use this API to delete up to a maximum of 1000 assets in one API call.

 ### Request